 The best herbs for this soup are Vietnamese coriander and scallion.
 Vietnamese coriander (rau ram) also goes by laksa leaf.
 Its aroma is stronger than cilantro and it also has a spicy and lemony note.
 You can check your Asian grocery stores for this herb.
 If it is not available, you can substitute with dill though their scents are quite different.

 Cooking Vietnamese sweet and sour clam soup is quick and straightforward.
 First of all, you need to scrub the clams and submerge them in salt water to purge sand from them.
 After that, you cook them in boiling water until the shells are open.
-You can then add tomatoes, pineapple and fish sauce to flavor the cooking liquid.
+You can then add tomatoes, pineapple and fish sauce to flavor the broth.
 Those are all the easy steps you need to know to cook this tasty clam soup.

 I’d love to hear what you think about the dish, so please feel free to leave a comment.
 You can find my collection of Vietnamese recipes here.
 New recipes are added every week so let’s connect on Facebook, Pinterest and Instagram for the latest updates.